spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

 Our proof of SQL repository triggers automatically a workflow to test the code whenever a Pull Request is submitted or a commit is pushed to an existing PR.
 Before closing the PR, always verify that those tests are indeed passing.

-NOTE: **We will not review a PR if CI (except for `Check Approver` since this requires a review) doesn't pass.
+NOTE: <a name="ci-review-note"></a>**We will not review a PR if CI (except for `Check Approver` since this requires a review) doesn't pass.
 We are happy to help you if you can't figure out how to get the CI to pass but it is your responsibility to make sure they pass.**

 Also, to ease this process of using git, you can try to use [vscode](https://code.visualstudio.com/).
 Vscode has some nice extensions to manage your git workflow.